Online Doctor of Health Sciences (DHSc)

-Professionals in healthcare who are looking to advance their careers or earn a terminal degree can earn a doctor of health sciences degree from several institutions across the country.
-This degree provides students with the foundational research, leadership, and teaching skills.
+Healthcare professionals looking to advance their careers or earn a terminal degree can earn a doctor of health sciences degree from several institutions across the country.
+This degree provides students with foundational research, leadership, and teaching skills.
 Graduates of these programs work in all aspects of healthcare but primarily in leadership in clinical practices, healthcare administration, higher education, and public health.

-Since a wide variety of careers can be pursued with this degree, earning can vary widely.
+Since this degree can be pursued in a wide variety of careers, earning can vary widely.
 Also, because of the aging population in the US, there is an increased demand for professionals in this role.
-Between 2021 and 2031, there is an anticipated 28 percent growth nationally in jobs in medical and health services management—nearly four times the expected growth among all professions in the country during that same period (BLS 2022).
+Between 2023 and 2033, there is an anticipated 29 percent growth nationally in jobs in medical and health services management—nearly five times the expected growth among all professions in the country during that same period (BLS 2025).

 Earning a doctorate can be a challenge for many working professionals.
 However, many institutions now offer doctor of health sciences degrees entirely online.
 These programs can be either full-time or part-time to help students balance work, studies, and family all without having to relocate.
 All programs require that coursework be completed within a given quarter or semester.